deepviator/ckan-integrate-swagger/README.rst

 datasets with a rich front-end, full API (for both data and catalog), visualization tools and more.
 Read more at `ckan.org <http://ckan.org/>`_.

-CKAN original sorce code can be found on https://github.com/ckan/ckan
+CKAN's original sorce code can be found on https://github.com/ckan/ckan

 The Swagger Specification
 ==========================================